simon-ritchie/apysc/docs_src/source/svg_text_span.md

 ## What interface is this?

-The `SVGTextSpan` is the class for an SVG text-span (the child class of `SVGText`).
+The `SVGTextSpan` is the class for an SVG text-span (the child class of `SvgText`).

-You can create an `SVGText` instance with multiple `SVGTextSpan` class instances and set different text styles.
+You can create an `SvgText` instance with multiple `SVGTextSpan` class instances and set different text styles.

 ## Basic usage